hippie68/sfo/README.md

     sfo -w your-game.pkg title "New Title that looks better"

 Known issues:
 - Overwriting PKG files may result in a broken PKG.
-Writing the old values will restore the PKG.
+Writing the original values will restore the PKG.